IamManchanda/playground-Gyc2bZPr/markdowns/welcome.md

 This method is used to retrieve the Unicode Normalization Form of a given string.
 If the value isn't a string, it will be converted to one first.

-*Yes, this is very hard to understand, Unicode Normalization Form.
+***Yes, this one is very hard to understand, Unicode Normalization Form.
 Don't worry just keep it as reference if you are not understanding what does it mean.
-You don't need this method for regular daily use anyway so you can skip this one if you are finding it hard to understand.*
+You don't need this method for regular daily use anyway so you can skip this one if you are finding it hard to understand.***

 ```javascript
 str.normalize([form]);